 The Title IX office will generally seek to schedule an interview quickly which often gives the student very little time to consult with an attorney.
 In order to properly protect yourself, it is important to speak with an experienced attorney as soon as possible which, preferably, will take place before any interaction with a Title IX coordinator or investigator.

 The best defense strategy will depend on your particular situation.
 Obviously, expulsion and criminal prosecution are scenarios in which you will seek to avoid, but the complexities of both criminal and education law require that you seek competent legal counsel in order to protect your rights as a student and a citizen.
-Our attorneys have experience handling both criminal and Title IX investigations.
+Stephens Law, PLC has experience handling both criminal and Title IX investigations.